Everybody Look What's Going Down - Part I

 This is Pravda-level propaganda.
 Do you know anyone that reads the Washington Post?
 Is it time to call APS on these folks?

-We're a country that allows Critical Race Theory in our schools, but still allows students to major in journalism.
+We're a country that allows Critical Race Theory in our schools, but still allows students to major in journalism and other liberal arts.

 While we're taking MSM to the proverbial woodshed, we would be remiss if we forgot to spotlight America's most famous economic journalist and Noble-winning economist, Paul Krugman, who finally acknowledged this past summer that he doesn't know anything about economics and is stupider than you are.
-He now claims to not have foreseen inflation as a potential consequence of increasing the supply of US dollars by 40% in two years.
+Fresh off his child pornography crisis that I never saw coming, he now claims to not have foreseen inflation as a potential consequence of increasing the supply of US dollars by 40% in two years.

-PROFESSOR Krugman joined a rather prestigious group of progressive imbeciles in that prognostication, including President Biden (or more accurately, his staff) as well as the current and previous Federal Reserve Chairmen, Jerome Powell and Nancy Yellen, respectively.
-There are others who belong in this very-inclusive club, but they weren't dumb enough to claim as much out loud like these jokers.
+PROFESSOR Krugman joined a rather prestigious group of progressive imbeciles in that prognostication, including President Biden (or more accurately, his staff) an his predecessor, as well as the current and previous Federal Reserve Chairmen, Jerome Powell and US Treasury Secretary Janet Yellen, respectively.
+There are others who belong in this very-inclusive club, but they weren't dumb enough to claim as much out loud, like these jokers.